-After I started noticing more people around me with radiant pearly whites, I did some digging and found out that cheap cosmetic dentistry has now become widely available not just in America — traditionally the home of brilliant smiles — but over here too.
+After I started noticing more people around me with radiant pearly whites, I did some digging and found out that reasonably priced cosmetic dentistry has now become widely available not just in America — traditionally the home of brilliant smiles — but over in the UK too at clinics such as Vallance Dental Centre.
 It also turns out that having your teeth “fixed” can drastically improve your self-esteem and more people are having it even in place of popular facial procedures like Botox and dermal fillers to erase wrinkles.
 Sign me up!

 High-Tech Cheap Cosmetic Dentistry

 So how has this cheap cosmetic dentistry revolution come about?
 Like many things in the modern world, it’s all down to technology, enabling dentists to do more in a shorter time because machines take over the bulk of the work.
 That’s not to say you’ll be worked on by a kind of dental robot, but when you make an appointment for cosmetic dentistry and then go ahead, it’s likely different types of tech will be involved in the procedure to examine, design and make your veneers or crowns.

 This can involve the dentist using a sophisticated camera to take images and map out your teeth and gums.
 From there, a design is made for crowns or veneers so that each one perfectly fits the shape of your teeth and enhances them by aligning them and making them appear straighter.